SystemsApproach/ops/preface.rst

 provide, but instead include links to project-specific documentation (which often includes tutorials that we encourage you to try).
-Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system, and in doing so, identify what hard problems no amount of tooling can eliminate.
+Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system, and in doing so, identify the hard problems that no amount of tooling can eliminate.

+That there are challenging technical issues to address (despite marketing claims to the contrary) should come as no surprise.
+After all, how to operationalize a computing system is a question that’s as old as the field of *Operating Systems*.
+Operationalizing a cloud is just today’s version of that fundamental problem, which has become all the more interesting as we move up the stack, from managing *devices* to managing *services*.
+That this topic is both timely and foundational are among the reasons it is worth studying.

 Acknowledgements
 ------------------